ARM-software/ebbr/source/chapter4-firmware-media.rst

 * Firmware must be stored on the media in a way that does not conflict with normal partitioning and usage by the operating system.
 * Normal operation of the OS must not interfere with firmware files.
-* Firmware needs a method to modify variable storage at runtime while the OS controls access to the device. [#LUVariables]_
+* Firmware may need a method to modify variable storage at runtime while the OS controls access to the device. [#LUVariables]_

 .. [#LUVariables] Runtime access to firmware data may still be an issue when